thejawker/rennen/readme.md

 # run ren rennen 🏃

-rennen (Dutch for running) runs a number of commands simultaneously and is built with the [bubbletea](https://github.com/charmbracelet/bubbletea) framework. it's designed to be simple, clean, and easy to use.
+rennen (Dutch for running) runs a predefined set of commands simultaneously and has the option to trigger individual commands. it's designed to be simple, clean, and easy to use.

 <img alt="Welcome to VHS" src="https://github.com/thejawker/rennen/blob/main/ren.gif" width="800" />